Logoi-Linguistics/Logoi-Linguistics/README.md

 ; This is ignored.

-This is an experimental short-form macro syntax; approach with caution.
+(This is an experimental short-form macro syntax; approach with caution!)

 This-is-translated-to-lisp.

+This-is-translated-to-lisp. ; This is 100% ignored.

+% This is translated to Prolog.

+% This is translated to Prolog. ; This is 100% ignored.

-This-is-translated-to-lisp. ; This is ignored.
+This-is-translated-to-lisp. % This is translated to Prolog. ; This is 100% ignored.

-this-is-evaluated. ; This is ignored. % This is ignored. this-is-evaluated. % This is translated. ; This is ignored.
+This-is-translated-to-lisp. ; This is 100% ignored. % This is 100% ignored.

 ;
 ; "Hello, World!", Implemented: